abbas-jafri-aj/LLM-Code-Collaboration-Guidelines/README.md

 ## License

-[CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) — Use it, modify it, share it.
-Attribution appreciated.
+[CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) — Use it, modify it, share it, attribute it.